Bridge the Gap to

 Core Technical Streams

-• IDE Setup & Basics
+• Arduino IDE & Logic

 Understand the core pillars of electricity: Voltage, Current, and Resistance through hands-on breadboarding.